-This study made use of discourse connectives as indicators of the presence of Causal relations.
+relations.
 Causal relation can also be expressed using some types of verbs.
 Such types are called causative verbs which their meaning implicitly induce causal elements.
-For example, the two transitive verbs which their meaning and "Kill" in sentences (42) and (43) can be paraphrased using the intransitive words "die" and "happen" respectively as "to cause to die" and "to cause to happen".
+For example, the two transitive verbs "Generate" and يوك "Kill" in sentences (42) and (43) can be paraphrased using the intransitive words "die" and "happen" respectively as "to cause to die" and "to cause to happen".
 Writers have different views on how to distinguish causal verbs from other transitive verbs that are not causal.
 Gonsalves (1986) pointed out that the causal verb indicates that the agent (i.e. the subject of the verb) participates crucially in the causation by his acts.
 As an extension to this work, we plan to explore the use of causal verbs in the Arabic literature.